suvash/hulaaki/README.md

 documentation for now.
 This shall be improved over time.

 ## Immediate TODOs
-* Pingpong based heartbeat in Client based on the timeout.
+* Ping and Ping Response based heartbeat in Client based on the keep alive timeout.
 * .....

 ## Contributing